 Affordable housing is housing provided below the market rate to specified eligible households.
-Homes can be for rent or intermediate tenure, such as shared ownership or rent to buy.
+Homes can be for rent or intermediate tenure, such as shared ownership.

-AVDC works with our preferred registered partners (housing associations) to deliver affordable housing across the district.
-We’ve successfully secured grants from the government to help us deliver these schemes.
+Buckinghamshire Council (Aylesbury Vale Area) works with our preferred registered partners (housing associations) to deliver affordable housing across the district, successfully helping to secure grants from the government to assist delivery.

 “Help to Buy” is a government initiative which can assist people into home ownership.
 For many people this may provide the best opportunity of owning a home in the area they want to live and work.

 For further information, contact www.helptobuy.gov.uk

 There are a number of Help to Buy products designed to make buying a home affordable, including;

 Shared ownership is designed for those who cannot afford to purchase a property on the open market.
 The scheme allows you to purchase a percentage share of the property and pay subsidised rent on the remaining share to the housing association selling the property.
 This scheme can be available on new build and also second hand properties, known as re-sale shared ownership.
 These are homes previously purchased through the scheme and now looking to be sold.